luontola/tdd-mooc/data/4-legacy-code.md

 ## Code coverage

+[A study from 2014](https://www.usenix.org/conference/osdi14/technical-sessions/presentation/yuan) found that 58% of catastrophic failures were caused by "trivial mistakes or can be exposed by statement coverage testing."
+With TDD you'll get such coverage out of the box, but in non-TDD'ed codebases you can't trust that everything has been covered.

 Code coverage tools can be useful in finding untested areas, but not all of them can tell whether the code is well tested.

 **Line/statement coverage** says whether a line was executed by a test.
 (You could have 100% line coverage even if the tests have zero assertions.)